araujoviana/PAA-word-sort/README.md

 ## Requirements
 - A text file (`in`) containing words, each separated by a newline.

-The code was tested using a shuffled version of the MIT `wordlist.txt` file.
+The code was tested using a shuffled version of the MIT `wordlist.txt` file, it was **NOT** tested with other files.

 ## Installation